Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Part 6 – Intercept Apple TV and iOS YouTube Ads

-1. Smoke Test: Intercept YouTube Ads with MITMProxy
+1. Smoke Test: Intercept YouTube Ads With MITMProxy

 2. Examine uBlock Origin Regex Patterns for Inspiration